piedoom/doomy.org/content/2022-02-23-creating-an-audio-plugin-with-rust-2/index.md

 There's a few moving parts to this synth, but it is relatively easy to understand. `fundsp` does a lot of heavy lifting for us.
 The first part, `lfo`, describes some inputs for the `pulse` function (`pitch` and `duty`).
 In the `mix` block, the pulse wave — modified by those inputs — is then processed further, split into stereo channels, and given a stereo reverb effect.

 With this simple syntax, we can achieve some interesting sounds!
-So, how can we take advantage of `fundsp` and `vst-rs` together?
+So, how can we take advantage of `fundsp` in our audio plugins?

 ## Using `fundsp` to process an audio buffer